skip to content

 On what grounds can I apply for divorce?

-A marriage is taken to have broken down irretrievably when you and the other party to the marriage have not been living as a married couple for at least 12 months and there is no chance of you getting back together again.
+The only ground for divorce is the irretrievable breakdown of the marriage.
+A marriage is taken to have broken down irretrievably when both parties to the marriage have not been living as a married couple for at least 12 months and there is no chance of getting back together again.
+It does not matter who was at fault or whether both parties want a divorce.

 From when does the 12 month period begin to run?